endore8/i-chatbot/README.md

 ```

 Create a method that will handle postback events from a chatbot.
-It should return an array of message objects to reply on user's action.
+It should return an array of message objects to reply on user's action identified by postback.

 ```
 onQuickReplyAction (postback) {